weygoldt/TeeGrid/8channel-logger/usage.md

 ## Setup

+The behavior of the logger sketch can be modfied in various ways.
+Either by editing some variables directly in the sketch, as described here, or by a configuration file provided on the SD card, as described in the next section.

 Open the [`8channel-logger.ino`](8channel-logger.ino) sketch in the Arduino IDE.

 ### Data acquisition

 In the top section marked as "Settings" you may adapt some settings according to your needs.
-The first block is about the data acquisition.
+The first section is about the data acquisition.
 You can set the sampling rate, bit resolution, number of averages per sample, conversion and sampling speeds, and input pins (channels).
 If you change these settings, check the output on the